-Greece: Record low bid at RES auction for SPP6.
-April 2020. / SEE Energy News
+Greece: Record low bid at RES auction for SPP, SEE Energy News

 A total of five major RES projects, four solar power plants and one wind farm, secured tariffs at the auction.
 The auction’s average bidding price was 51.59 euros/MWh, which is significantly lower compared to previous auctions.

 The mixed RES auction held on 2 April produced a record-low bid of 49.11 euros/MWh, submitted by PPC Renewables for a 200 MW solar power plant in Kozani in northern Greece.

 The auction’s only wind energy project, ENTEKA’s 153 MW facility in Vermio in northern Greece, recorded the lowest price so far for wind power of 54.7 euros/MWh.
 This project involves funding from US fund Quantum Energy Partners.